 The Leeds Jazz Club

 The Leeds Jazz Club is incredibly straightforward – it takes place at 8pm every Tuesday at the Armley Conservative Club, offering a night of live music.
-They have different bands throughout the year, with some guest performances from students at Leeds College of Music, so it always stays fresh, covering genres like trad, dixieland, swing and smooth.
-It’s the perfect excuse to put your dancing shoes on for a night of jives and lindy hops.
+They have different bands throughout the year, with some guest performances from students at Leeds College of Music, so it always stays fresh as it covers genres like trad, Dixieland, swing and smooth.
+It’s the perfect excuse to put your dancing shoes on for a weeknight of jives and lindy hops.

 The Leeds Jazz Club, Armley Conservative Club, Theaker Lane, Armley, Leeds, West Yorkshire, LS12 3NU.

 Alongside blues, funk and soul, Sela Bar loves its jazz.
 In fact, they have a few nights dedicated to it.
-The Tuesday Big Band Jam takes place every week, with a big band rhythm section on stage alongside guest players from around Leeds – if you’re brave enough you can get up and join in.
+The Mabgate Sela Sessions takes place every Wednesday, with a big band rhythm section on stage alongside guest players from around Leeds – if you’re brave enough you can get up and join in.
 Their other jazz night, The Cooler, is more disparate, so keep an eye out for their listings.
-Whichever you choose, sit back and relax with Sela’s renowned beers, cocktails and pizzas.
+Whenever you go, sit back and relax with Sela’s renowned beers, cocktails and pizzas.

 Sela Bar, 20 New Briggate, Leeds, West Yorkshire, LS1 6NU.